A musical organization dedicated to the enhanced appreciation of orchestral music.

-The BBCO is excited to be in its 25th year.
-Founded in 1994, it has presented over 93 FREE concerts featuring over 400 compositions.
-We would love to have any interested musicians join us on Thursday nights from 7:15 - 9:30 for our weekly rehearsals.
-(Located at Tallahassee Community College in the Band Room - CH165).
+The BBCO is excited to be in its 30th year.
+Founded in 1994, it has presented 100 FREE concerts featuring over 400 compositions.
+We would love to have any interested musicians join us on Thursday nights from 7:15 - 9:30 for our weekly rehearsals (Located at Fairview Middle School in the Band Room).

 Dr. Shelby R. Chipman is the Director of Bands and an associate professor at Florida A&M University (FAMU).
 His responsibilities in the Department of Music include teaching Instrumental Music Education, conducting, and coordinating student recitals and student teachers (as music interns).
 Additionally, he conducts the Marching 100 and Pep Bands, Wind Symphony, Symphonic Band, and String Ensemble.
 He is a native of Miami, where he graduated from Miami Northwestern Senior High.
 He received his Bachelor of Science degrees in Computer Science and Music Education from Florida A&M University, where he was conducting student of Dr. William P. Foster and Dr. Julian E. White.
 Professor Chipman completed his master’s degree in music education at the University of Illinois, and received his Ph.D. in music education from the Florida State University (FSU) College of Music.